elizaibeth/Crypto-Price-Predictor/README.md

 recent market behavior is not diluted by older regimes.
 Compare windows with walk-forward evaluation before treating a longer history as an improvement.

+When complete `Open`, `High`, `Low`, `Close` and `Volume` bars are available, the directional model also uses candle range, candle body, close position, volume change and rolling volatility features.
+Every feature is calculated from the completed candle and earlier candles only.
+Existing close-only caches and CSVs continue to work with the close-return feature set; run `--full-refresh` once to populate OHLCV context for an older cache.

 | Label | Meaning |
 | --- | --- |
 | `up` | Qualified model assigns enough probability to a rise beyond the flat band |